wp-plugins/bmlt-wordpress-satellite-plugin/readme.txt

 16. Administration Screen, Showing Choice of Initial Search Screens.

 == Changelog ==
+= 3.0.25
+* November 23, 2014
+* Added a meta tag with the Root Server URI for troubleshooting.
+* Added full support for arbitrary fields.
+This was an important capability that was left out after Version 3.X
+* Fixed a CSS issue with the admin display map.
+Some themes (especially responsive ones) declare a global max-width for images.
+This hoses Google Maps, and has to be compensated for.

 = 3.0.24 =
 * July 31, 2014
 * Added a user-agent to cURL, which allows the root server to be a bit more tinfoil.